Home » Practice Areas » Truck Accident Lawyer in New York » Truck Accident Traumatic Brain Injury Lawyer in New York

 How Do Truck Accidents Cause Traumatic Brain Injuries?

-The trucking company bears direct liability for corporate negligence.
-Carriers that violated Hours of Service regulations, deferred brake maintenance, or hired drivers with disqualifying records are independently liable.
-The carrier's commercial insurance policy is the primary funding source in severe TBI cases because lifetime care costs routinely exceed $2 million.
+The trucking company is frequently responsible as well.
+Companies that push drivers to violate federal hours-of-service rules, skip required vehicle maintenance, or hire drivers with disqualifying records can be held liable for the resulting crashes.
+The trucking company's commercial insurance policy is typically the main source of compensation in serious TBI cases, since lifetime care costs can easily exceed $2 million.
 Learn more about trucking company negligence.

 What Compensation Can You Recover for a Truck Accident Traumatic Brain Injury?